awsdocs/aws-storagegateway-user-guide/doc_source/restrict-fgw-access.md

 ## Controlling Access Based on Tags on a Resource<a name="resorce-tag-control"></a>

-You can use the tags on a file gateway resource to control what actions a user or role can perform on the resource\.
-For example, you might want to allow or deny specific API actions on a file gateway resource based on the key\-value pair of the tag on the resource\.
+To control what actions a user or role can perform on a gateway resource, you can use tags on the gateway resource\.
+For example, you might want to allow or deny specific API operations on a file gateway resource based on the key\-value pair of the tag on the resource\.

-The following example allows a user or a role to perform the `ListTagsForResource`, `ListFileShares` and the `DescribeNFSFileShares` actions on all resources\.
+The following example allows a user or a role to perform the `ListTagsForResource`, `ListFileShares`, and `DescribeNFSFileShares` actions on all resources\.
 The policy applies only if the tag on the resource has its key set to `allowListAndDescribe` and the value set to `yes`\.

 ```
 {